Harshak-1744/code_chef-java/README.md

 - Test case 4: Chef has 23 patties and 17 buns.
 He can make at most 17 burgers by using 17 patties and 17 buns.
 ---

-# 11) CodeChef Practice Problems - Un-attempted Problems
+# 11) How many unattempted problems

 ## Problem Statement